-I know I took a long time in delivering my promised tips on How to Score a FAM Trip.
-And I apologise for that.
+I know I took a long time in delivering my promised tips on scoring free press trips (or travel sponsorships) and I apologise for that.
 The problem is, I am one of those unskilled writers who need some inspiration, a fresh perspective perhaps before they can pen down their thoughts.
 And I got my inspiration just a couple of days few, hence I am writing.

 What inspiration, you asked?

-It has been 11+ months now since I’ve been blogging.
-And I’ve started getting amazing free trips already.
-It was only last month, in November that I worked with 6 different travel brands – including a couple of hotels, a corporate group and even a Tourism Board, which included activities and free stays worth over 100,000 Indian Rupees ($1,500).
+It has been a year now since I’ve been blogging.
+And I’ve already worked with over a dozen sponsors.
+In November I worked with 6 different travel brands – including a couple of hotels, a corporate group and a Tourism Board (Goa Tourism Board), which included activities and free stays worth over 100,000 Indian Rupees ($1,500).